Our charity work

 Another brilliant organisation, Hearing Dogs trains dogs to help deaf people, giving them greater independence, confidence and companionship.
 We provide free wormers and vaccinations from all of our practices in co-operation with pharmaceutical manufacturers.

 Are you looking to re home an adult cat or kitten?
-The Cats Protection League may be able to help,
+Cats Protection may be able to help,

 Southern Lurcher Rescue